omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 ## How companies determine compensation

 Most companies have engineering "ladders".
-They describe the difference between a Software Engineer and a Senior Software engineer.
+They describe the difference between a Software Engineer and a Senior Software Engineer.
 And they outline the criteria for advancement between these levels.

 Companies do this for a number of reasons.
 What you're probably familiar with is their use to help guide career discussions.
 And to attempt to create an objective standard you can make promotion decisions around.